Essential Information - Mongolia Bulgan

 Check with your bike shop for disc/ brake pads

 Spares for any unique things for your bikes i.e fluid or bleed kit

 Please note that your bike must be carried as part of your luggage allowance.
-The weight of a bike in cardboard box is about 15-20kg, so please bear this in mind when packing for the trip and you may have to pay for excess luggage.
+The weight of a bike in cardboard box is about 15-20kg, so please bear this in mind when packing for the trip - you may have to pay an excess luggage charge.